Ketobemidone

-Ketobemidone, sold under the brand name Ketogan among others, is a powerful synthetic opioid painkiller.
+Ketobemidone, sold under the brand name Ketogan (a mixture of ketobemidone and Spasmolytic A29) among others, is a powerful synthetic opioid painkiller.
 Its effectiveness against pain is in the same range as morphine, and it also has some NMDA-antagonist properties imparted, in part, by its metabolite norketobemidone.
 This may make it useful for some types of pain that do not respond well to other opioids.
-It is marketed in Denmark, Iceland, Norway and Sweden and is used for severe pain.
+It is marketed in Denmark, Iceland, Norway.
+Until 2024 it was available in, but is now withdrawn in Sweden.
+It is used for severe pain.

 History

 Ketobemidone was first synthesized in 1942 by Eisleb and colleagues, at the laboratory of I.G.
 Farbenindustrie at Hoechst during the Second World War.
 The first study of it in humans was published in 1946, and it was introduced in clinical medicine shortly after.
 It was not in clinical use in the United States when the Controlled Substances Act 1970 was promulgated and was assigned to Schedule I with an ACSCN of 9628.
 As of 2013, no annual manufacturing quota was assigned by the DEA.

 Pfizer manufactures ketobemidone under the tradenames Ketogan and Ketorax.
 It is available as tablets, suppositories, and injection fluid.
-A sustained release formulation exists, sold as Ketodur, in some countries containing 10 or 25 mg ketobemidone.
+A sustained release formulation, sold as Ketodur, exists in some countries and contains 10 or 25 mg ketobemidone.

 Pharmacology

 Experiments on former addicts indicated it was quite addictive and in high doses, compared to other opioids, may have increased abuse potential in former and current opioid addicts.
-While some effort was first suggested for drafting of a resolution urging governments to stop manufacture and use of ketobemidone.
-This result was not in agreement with clinical observations, and another study in 1958 did not find it more addictive than morphine.
+While some effort was first suggested for drafting of a resolution urging governments to stop manufacture and use of ketobemidone, this result was not in agreement with clinical observations, and another study in 1958 did not find it more addictive than morphine.
 That study noticed that while for morphine the dose for euphoria is the same as that for analgesia, for ketobemidone the analgesic dose was well below the euphoric dose.
-Thus, even compared to morphine, ketobemidone may be much more effective without causing significant euphoria and thus having a lower risk of addiction under the supervision or a qualified clinician.
+Thus, even compared to morphine, ketobemidone may be much more effective without causing significant euphoria and thus having a lower risk of addiction under the supervision of a qualified clinician.

 Ketobemidone is mostly used in the Scandinavian countries, with Denmark topping the statistics.

-Analgesia after 5-10 mg orally or 5-7.5 mg intravenously lasts 3–5 hours.
+Analgesia after 5-10 mg orally or 5–7.5 mg intravenously lasts 3–5 hours.
 Ketobemidone is also available in preparations with a spasmolytic, which can improve the analgesia.